fgvardijan/advanced-data-science-specialization-capstone/README.md

 # Auto Insurance Claims Fraud Detection
 This is a Capstone project for IBM Advanced Data Science Specialization.
-Check out [youtube video in which I explaining the process.](https://www.youtube.com/watch?v=DBlM_B11KvI)__.
+Check out [youtube video in which I explain the process.](https://www.youtube.com/watch?v=DBlM_B11KvI).

 In this project I've demonstrated usage of important concepts and technologies such as: